tmwnwes/333Arcade/README.md

 # Windows Instructions

-If you are on Windows you have 2 simple options to run the launcher
+If you are on Windows you have 2 simple options to run the launcher:
-1. Double click the PretendLauncher.py file as if it were an executable
+1. Double click the PretendLauncher.py file as if it were an executable or
 2. Open the repository folder through VS code and click the play button at the top right while having the launcher file selected
 ___